IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/basic_modeling/openings/opening.rst

 In IFC, it's represented by the IfcOpeningElement entity, which is a subtype of IfcFeatureElementSubtraction.

-This section covers how to create openings without fillings in your BIM model using the BlenderBIM Add-on.
+This section covers how to create openings without fillings in your BIM model using Bonsai.

 Creating an Opening Without Filling